pytorch/pytorch/docs/source/notes/amp_examples.rst

 ::

-    # Create an GradScaler instance.
+    # Create a GradScaler instance.
     scaler = GradScaler()
     ...
     for input, target in data: